goessner/mdmath/README.md

 Press <kbd>F1</kbd> key inside of *Visual Studio Code* and type `extension`.
 Choose `Extensions: Install Extension` and then select the `Markdown+Math` extension from the list.

+> *Note:* I apologize to the users for an initial bug in the installer.
+The bug is fixed now.
+An update of the extension should be sufficient.

 ### ... from Mac & Linux Command Line
 ```
 cd $HOME/.vscode/extensions